Homestead Land: What to Look for when Buying Land for Farming

 We had to be practical, we moved on to buy our homestead elsewhere.

 Water is an essential consideration when you go farming.
 Relying on town water or mains water is fine for house use, but totally impractical and expensive when you want to irrigate crops.
 You need to have a water source on your property.
-This could be in the form of a river with pumping rights, boreholes and wells.
+This could be in the form of a river with pumping rights, boreholes, dams and wells.

 Before buying your homestead land you need to get a surveyor in to check the ouput of the existing wells and boreholes on the property.
-Speak to neighbours to see if these usually dry up during the dry periods.
+Speak to neighbors to see if these usually dry up during the dry periods.

 Get your surveyor to check the levels of subterranean water and see how far the water is.
 Any cost of a borehole or well that needs to be established will be determined by how far down they will need to go.